particle-iot/docs/src/content/datasheets/cellular/boron-datasheet.md

 For powering the Boron 2G/3G version, you'll either need a USB port that is able support 2A current, or have the LiPo battery plugged in when powering over USB.
 This is because the on-board u-blox modem can consumes up to 1.8A peak current when operating in 2G mode.
 The Boron will intelligently source power from the USB most of the time and keep the battery charged.
 During peak current requirements, the additional power will be sourced from the battery.
 This reduces the charge-discharge cycle load on the battery, thus improving its longevity.

 #### VUSB PIN
 The pin is internally connected to the VBUS of the USB port.

+#####When used to power the Boron
+The Boron can be powered via the Vusb pin.
+The voltage range is 3.9V-12VDC.

+#####When used to power Peripherals
 The nominal output should be around 4.5 to 5 VDC when the device is plugged into the USB port and 0 when not connected to a USB source.
 You can use this pin to power peripherals that operate at such voltages.
 Do not exceed the current rating of the USB port, which is nominally rated to 500mA.

 #### LiPo
 If you want to make your projects truly wireless, you can power the device with a single cell LiPo (3.7V).
 The Boron has an on board LiPo charger that will charge and power the device when USB source is plugged in, or power the device from the LiPo alone in the absence of the USB.